-Summer, 1969, and alternate years-3 hours
+Fall, 1969, summer, 1970, and alternate years - 3 hours

 ECONOMICS

 Economics 213.
 SURVEY OF ECONOMICS.
 A brief survey of basic economic concepts, principles, and business practices.
 Includes a study of the various economic systems, corporations, specialization in production, the monetary system, distribution of income, government spending, taxes, public debt, the price system, monopoly, and labor problems.